Greta Garbo: Legacy

-Garbo was an international star during the late silent era and the "Golden Age" of Hollywood who became a screen icon.
-For most of her career, she was the highest-paid actor or actress at MGM, making her for many years its "premier prestige star."
+Garbo was an international movie star during the late silent era and the "Golden Age" of Hollywood who became a screen icon.

+For most of her career, Garbo was the highest-paid star at Metro-Goldwyn-Mayer, making her for many years the studio's "premier prestige star".
 After her death, the Los Angeles Times published an obituary calling her "the most alluring, vibrant and yet aloof character to grace the motion-picture screen."
 The April 1990 Washington Post obituary said that "at the peak of her popularity, she was a virtual cult figure."

 Garbo possessed a subtlety and naturalism in her acting that set her apart from other actors and actresses of the period.
 About her work in silents, film critic Ty Burr said: "This was a new kind of actor—not the stage actor who had to play to the far seats, but someone who could just look and with her eyes literally go from rage to sorrow in just a close-up."

 Film historian Jeffrey Vance said that Garbo communicated her characters' innermost feelings through her movement, gestures, and, most importantly, her eyes.
 With the slightest movement of them, he argues, she subtly conveyed complex attitudes and feelings toward other characters and the truth of the situation.
 "She doesn't act," said Camille co-star Rex O'Malley, "she lives her roles."
-Director Clarence Brown, who made seven of Garbo's pictures, told an interviewer, "Garbo has something behind the eyes that you couldn't see until you photographed it in close-up.
+Clarence Brown, who directed seven of Garbo's pictures, told an interviewer, "Garbo has something behind the eyes that you couldn't see until you photographed it in close-up.
 You could see thought.
 If she had to look at one person with jealousy, and another with love, she didn't have to change her expression.
 You could see it in her eyes as she looked from one to the other.
 And nobody else has been able to do that on screen."
 Director George Sidney adds: "You could call it underplaying, but in underplaying, she overplayed everyone else."